Our Family Advocates provide support to foster, adoptive & kinship families in NJ.

 It is my pleasure to serve foster families as a FAFS’ Family Advocate (FFA) as they navigate through the policies and procedures required by Division of Children Protection and Permanency (CP&P).
 The process can be complex with challenges and triumphs.
 It is my aim to advocate, provide support and empower families as best as I am able.

 I’m here to support the needs of my families, as well as help mediate any issues they may have.
 My goal is to ensure that families are aware that they can reach out to me with questions, concerns and even share milestones in their journey.
 As Rita F. Pierson states, “Every child deserves a champion-an adult who will never give up on them, who understands the power of connection and insists that they become the best they can possibly be.”

 If you’re a foster, adoptive or kinship parent who needs support or assistance, contact Jacquiline today.

 FAFS Family Advocates aid resource families in various ways including the following:

 - Provide in-depth information about CP&P (formerly DYFS) policies and procedures and the Manual of Requirements for Resource Family Parents

 - Explain the institutional abuse investigation process as well as the possible outcomes

 - Act as a liaison/mediator between you and CP&P (formerly DYFS) as well as other community providers

-- Work with you to identify local support through connecting with a FAFS volunteer committee or affiliate in your area
+- Work with you to identify local support community groups in your area

 When should foster parents contact their FAFS Family Advocate?